philipbed/FPTS/README.md

 We used the MVC pattern to structure our subsystems.

 Some tools that were used on the GUI side of things were JavaFX which was mostly put together with the help of SceneBuilder 2.0.
+Subversion was used for version control.